conoro/hugo.conoroneill.com/content/post/the-inaugural-beara-way-ultra.md

 ![Indy](/images/2023/06/Indy_Sword_Gun_Text2.gif)

-## To do the Beara you must understand the Beara.
+## To do the Beara you must first understand the Beara.
 Or something.
 For the [Kerry Way Ultra](https://kerrywayultra.com/) I had reccied every inch of the course.
 For Beara, I had done Glengarriff to Adrigole and Adrigole to Castletownbere a few years previously.
 I also did the Castletownbere/Allihies loop this year.

 Oh and how could I forget the world's shortest recce in January.
 I parked outside Kenmare and tried to run back towards Lauragh.
 Within minutes I was wading through ice-cold water in completely useless small-lugged Salomons.
 After 2 miles I called it a day and slid all the way back.
 The water was so cold, the midsoles of the running shoes went rock hard.
 I may have damaged the road back to the car.